kreshuklab/plant-seg/docs/chapters/plantseg_classic_cli/index.md

 The PlantSeg-related files (models, configs) will be placed inside your home directory under `~/.plantseg_models`.

-Our pipeline uses the PyTorch library for CNN predictions.
+Our pipeline uses the PyTorch library for CNN prediction.
 PlantSeg can be run on systems without GPU, however for maximum performance, we recommend that the application is run on a machine with a high-performance GPU for deep learning.
 If the `CUDA_VISIBLE_DEVICES` environment variable is not specified, the prediction task will be distributed on all available GPUs.
 E.g. run: `CUDA_VISIBLE_DEVICES=0 plantseg --config CONFIG_PATH` to restrict prediction to a given GPU.